BYLAWS OF THE NAPLES LIBRARY

 The duties and responsibilities of the Board of Trustees are as follows:

-- Determine library mission and develop short and long-range plans.
+- Determine library vision and mission and develop short and long-range plans.

 - Establish and maintain bylaws.